 As soon as my first batch of Shishito Peppers was done, I knew I wanted to do something just a bit more with them.
-The next time, I whipped up a batch of my Asian Dipping Sauce (It’s so good, and a super easy five-minute thing to make) and poured it right in the pan with the blistered peppers and let it all caramelize.
+The next time, I whipped up a batch of my Asian Dipping Sauce (It’s so good, and a super-easy five-minute thing to make) and poured it right in the pan with the blistered peppers and let it all caramelize.
 Now that added a lot of Asian-y flavors and just a touch of heat.
 Deeeeelicious!
 (I use the Asian Dipping Sauce for a lot of things, and you probably will, too, once you try it.
-Don’t be afraid to make up a small batch – it keeps just about forever in the fridge and just get better and better as it sits.)
+Don’t be afraid to make up a small batch – it keeps just about forever in the fridge and just gets better and better as it sits.)

 A quick dipping sauce just gilds the lily.
 My Sriracha Mayo Dipping Sauce was a mistake.
 I was going to mix up a little mayo and some Sriracha.
-Somehow, I had two different kinds of Mayonaisse in the fridge, one with just a little mayo so I finished that up and then added a little more from the other jar.
+Somehow, I had two different kinds of Mayonaisse in the fridge, one with just a little left so I finished that up and then added a little more from the other jar.
 Then I added the Sriracha.
 At the first taste, I realized I had added a horseradish mayonnaise.
 The sauce was amazing, and I’ll think about horseradish in the future, but next time, maybe I’ll add a touch of wasabi powder, instead.
 In the meantime, I’ll probably serve this little Sriracha Horseradish Dipping Sauce when I serve other things, too.
 It’s a fun combo of flavors.

 If you don’t want to go with the Sriracha Mayo Dipping Sauce, consider going with a dipping sauce that’s a little sweet, like this Apricot Dipping Sauce.
 It has some classic Asian flavors and it is super quick and easy, too.